ikaitsas/Irradiance-QC-UP/README.md

 # Irradiance-QC-UP
-Quality control for the data from the radiometric station of the University of Patras
+Quality control for the data of the radiometric station of the University of Patras